joravkumar/GCTranscriptionConnector-Google/README.md

 6. **Injection Back into Genesys Cloud:**
    - Constructs a transcript event message with the (translated or original) text, including accurate offset and duration values adjusted for any control messages.
    - Sends the message back to Genesys Cloud via the WebSocket connection for injection into the conversation.

 ---

+## Use Cases

+This connector is designed to support two primary use cases that address different needs in multilingual contact center environments:

+### 1. Transcription Only (No Translation)

+This use case is ideal when you need an specialized transcription engine different than the native options provided by Genesys Cloud or EVTS.

+**Key benefits:**
+- In this repo we are leveraging Google's advanced speech recognition capabilities
+- Supports languages that might not be available in Genesys' native transcription or EVTS

+**Configuration:**
+- Set `enableTranslation: false` or omit it in the `customConfig`
+- Ensure the `inputLanguage` in `customConfig` matches the language being spoken

+This approach maintains the original language throughout the conversation, making it suitable for environments where all systems (including analytics, agent assistance, etc.) support the source language.

+### 2. Transcription + Translation

+This use case is particularly valuable for enabling advanced Genesys features (like Copilot or Speech & Text Analytics) for languages that aren't directly supported by these tools.

+**Example scenario:**
+A contact center serves customers who speak a regionally-important language (such as Basque, Zulu, Welsh, etc.) that isn't directly supported by Genesys Copilot or STA.
+However, these tools do support a widely-used language in that same region (such as Spanish or English).

+**How it works:**
+1. The customer speaks in their preferred language (e.g., Basque)
+2. The connector transcribes the audio in the source language
+3. The text is translated to a widely-supported language (e.g., Spanish)
+4. Genesys Cloud receives the translated transcript, enabling tools like Copilot and STA to function

+**Key benefits:**
+- Extends advanced Genesys features to additional languages
+- Provides a more inclusive customer experience
+- Leverages existing agent language capabilities
+- Enables analytics and assistance tools across more languages

+**Configuration:**
+- Set `enableTranslation: true` in the `customConfig`
+- Set `inputLanguage` to the regionally-important language (source)
+- The `language` field in the message determines the target language for translation

+This use case is especially valuable in regions with linguistic diversity, where contact centers need to support regional languages while leveraging tools optimized for more widely-spoken languages.

+---